-Screen Actors Guild Awards could offer Oscars preview
+Ahead of Oscars, Screen Actors Guild to hand out awards

-Scarlett Johansson and Nicole Kidman will have two chances to win Sunday night at the 26th Screen Actors Guild Awards, while the night’s top movie winner may offer a forecast of the Academy Awards.
+Scarlett Johansson and Nicole Kidman will have two chances to win Sunday night at the 26th Screen Actors Guild Awards, but the award show’s ability to forecast the Oscars looks cloudy.

 Among the films vying for the screen actors’ top honor, best ensemble, are Oscar heavyweights “Once Upon a Time … in Hollywood” and “The Irishman.”
 They are competing with “Parasite” (only the second foreign language nominee after “Life Is Beautiful,” which received a nod in 1999), “Jojo Rabbit” and “Bombshell.”

 Because actors make up the largest percentage of the Academy of Motion Picture Arts and Sciences, their picks are closely watched.
-The last two years, the SAG ensemble winner has gone on to win best picture: “Green Book” last year and “The Shape of Water” in 2018.
+But the last two years, the SAG ensemble winner has not gone on to win best picture: “Black Panther” last year and “Three Billboards Outside Ebbing, Missouri” in 2018.

 Two of this year’s top best-picture contenders at the Oscars — “Joker,” more of a one-man show, and “1917,” more acclaimed for its technical acumen — weren’t nominated for best ensemble.
+On Saturday, “1917” won top honors at the highly predictive Producers Guild Awards, which 21 of the last 30 years has lined up with the eventual best picture winner.

 The Screen Actors Guild Awards will begin at 8 p.m.
 EST and be broadcast live on TNT and TBS from the Shrine Auditorium in Los Angeles.